Normalisation 3: grammar

 vowel lengthening before consonant clusters ld, nd, ng, mb, rd

 The vowel was short in OE but has since lengthened.
-Examples are: OE c`ild, hund, strang, climban > child, hound, strong, climb.
+Examples are: OE c`ild, hund, strang, climban > ModE child, hound, strong, climb.

 This development was inconsistent however.
 In many cases the vowel either remained short or reverted.
-Examples of short vowels before nd are ModE land, hand.
+An example of a short vowel before <nd> is OE land > ModE land.
 On the other hand, both Orm and PH3 appear to have a long vowel in land and loand respectively.
-See normalisation 5: issues for further examples.
+Outside the realm of sounds and spelling, this would create an additional eME form - *la__nd.

-Examples of levelling underway in eME
+simplification underway in eME

-Levelling underway in PC2 and Orm
+in PC2 and Orm

 -